OPUS File Type- The quick facts

 How to open OPUS files

-You will need a program compatible with the specific file you are trying to open, as different programs may use files with file extension OPUS for different purposes.
-We have identified 3 OPUS openers for Windows that is compatible with this specific type of OPUS file.
+We have identified 4 OPUS openers for Windows that are compatible with this specific type of OPUS file.

 Suggest another file format using extension OPUS